tjworks/tapdata-docs-en/docs/prerequisites/files/xml.md

 Extensible Markup Language (XML) lets you define and store data in a shareable manner.
 XML supports information exchange between computer systems such as websites, databases, and third-party applications.

-Tapdata Cloud supports reading XML files stored on local, FTP, SFTP, SMB, or S3FS to meet a variety of data flow needs.
+Tapdata supports reading XML files stored on local, FTP, SFTP, SMB, or S3FS to meet a variety of data flow needs.
 This article describes how to connect to XML data sources on Tapdata Cloud.

 ## Precautions

 - A connection only refers to a model (table).
 If there are multiple models, you need to create connections for each one separately.
 - XML data sources are only available for data transformation tasks.
-- By default, Tapdata Cloud checks for changes (such as adding or modifying) to the XML file every minute.
-Tapdata Cloud synchronizes all files to accurately update the condition field when changes are detected.
+- By default, Tapdata checks for changes (such as adding or modifying) to the XML file every minute.
+Tapdata synchronizes all files to accurately update the condition field when changes are detected.
 However, synchronous deletion of files or data is not supported.
 - Data types that can be used in XML files include ARRAY, BOOLEAN, DATETIME, INTEGER, NUMBER, OBJECT, STRING, and TEXT.

 ## Preparations